ncmreynolds/LarpHackableRfidLock/README.md

 - Clear visual and audible feedback when presenting a card
 - Multiple software options (local card database, MQTT server etc.) for validating cards
 - Multiple 'hacking' options by physical interaction or smartphone/tablet connection
-- Easy to reset to defaults before/during/after events, no reprogramming/rebuilding
+- Easy to reset to defaults before/during/after events, no reprogramming/rebuilding. **Have settled on '[double reset detector](https://github.com/khoih-prog/ESP_DoubleResetDetector)' as it's a reasonably well supported library and this uses no more pins.**
 - Power by USB charger or batteries
-- Removable AA batteries, easy to buy and change, because you **will** forget to charge them at some point
+- Batteries will be removable AAs, as they easy to buy and change, because you **will** forget to charge them at some point
 - Battery life of ~48 hours for 'weekend' games, this may be hard to manage without using deep sleep during periods of long inactivity or programmed time out hours.
+Ideally, some method of monitoring battery voltage and warning of low battery, probably just a voltage divider read by the analogue input.

 ## Proposed 'hacking' methods

-- Connect to local Wi-Fi hotspot and play a simple mini-game to gain control, perhaps 'Simon says' or 'whack-a-mole'
+- Connect to local Wi-Fi hotspot with a phone/tablet and play a simple mini-game to gain control, perhaps 'Simon says' or 'whack-a-mole'
-- Use one or two buttons to enter a code, probably using [Tap Code](https://en.wikipedia.org/wiki/Tap_code), perhaps issued at game start or discovered in play
+- Use one or two buttons to enter a code, probably using [Tap Code](https://en.wikipedia.org/wiki/Tap_code), perhaps issued at game start or discovered in play. **A 'tap code' [library](https://github.com/ncmreynolds/TapCode) has now been written for this purpose**.
 - Connect a physical dongle/wire handed to 'hackers' at game start or discovered in play
+- Connect a USB cable and interact through a UART interface.
+Requires a laptop and a bit of coaching for the players, would be really but great for 'style'
 - 'Hack' the MQTT server it connects to for authorising cards (out of scope at present)
 - Maybe combinations of the above depending on the level of difficulty and time needed